oracle/oci-typescript-sdk/lib/onesubscription/README.md

-# OCI NodeJS client for Onesubscription Service
+# OCI Node.js client for Onesubscription Service

 This module enables you to write code to manage resources for Onesubscription Service.